appianps/ps-plugin-appianrpa-Snippets/snippets-examples/robot-3270-snippet/README.md

 ![Session Wizard - Host ><](./console/img/session_wizard_host.png)

-- None of the default settings will be changed.
+- None of the default options need to be changed.

   Create a public domain session file and create a desktop icon for quick access to the session, as shown in the picture.